 Sharon is a medical student with a keen interest in science.
 She credits her father, a doctor, for inspiring her to pursue medicine.
 She has dedicated her spare time to volunteering in clinics, retirement homes, day-cares and homeless shelters.
 She strives to live a life of purpose and help others.
 Sharon won the FameLab Ireland competition in 2018.

 Deirdre is a psychologist who applies behavioural insights to policy and health.
 She is a research officer in the Economic and Social Research Institute of Ireland, and adjunct assistant professor in Trinity College Dublin.
 Before this, Deirdre spent a year working as a postdoctoral researcher in Columbia University, New York.
-As part of her research Deirdre investigates how our minds affect our bodies, often without awareness, and what this means for health.
+Deirdre believes in the power of scientific research and communication to inform policy and to make changes to people’s lives.

 In 2014, Niamh emerged bleary-eyed, tired and proud from University College Cork with a degree in Physics.
 She promptly walked down the road to Cork’s Tyndall National Institute to do a PhD with the Irish Photonic Integration Centre (IPIC), funded by the Irish Research Council.
 This came as a surprise to no one, since she always went on and on about how much she loved lasers and fibre-optics.
 Niamh is also a black-belt and a stilt-walker.

 Lisa graduated with a degree in Applied Psychology from University College Cork, and followed this up with a PhD in Applied Psychology.
 Lisa’s research, which was funded by the Irish Research council, examined the role of present vs. future oriented thinking in health-related decision-making and behaviour.
 Lisa was also a Fullbright Ireland Student Awardee (2018-19).
 She won the FameLab Ireland competition in 2015.